-The Lead Underwriter and Sole Bookrunner shall accept, reduce or reject Applications to Purchase on behalf of the Issuer in accordance with the following provisions and the allocation plan.
+The Lead Underwriter and the relevant selling agents (if any) shall accept, reduce or reject Applications to Purchase on behalf of the Issuer in accordance with the following provisions and the allocation plan.
 Reasons for rejection may include the following:

-- (a) [Applications may be rejected if (i) the Offer Price is unpaid; (ii) payments are insufficient or where checks, as applicable, are dishonoured upon first presentation; (iii) the applications are not received by the Lead Underwriter and Sole Bookrunner on or before the end of the Offer Period; (iv) the number of Commercial Papers subscribed is less than the minimum amount of subscription; (v) the applications do not comply with the terms of the Offer; or (vi) the applications do not have sufficient information or are not supported by the required documents.] - (b) Applications may be reduced if the Offer is oversubscribed, in which case the number of Offered CPs covered by the applications shall be reduced pro rata.
+- (a) Applications may be rejected if (i) the Offer Price is unpaid; (ii) payments are insufficient or where checks, as applicable, are dishonoured upon first presentation; (iii) the applications are not received by the Lead Underwriter and the relevant selling agents (if any) on or before the end of the Offer Period; (iv) the number of Commercial Papers subscribed is less than the minimum amount of subscription; (v) the applications do not comply with the terms of the Offer; or (vi) the applications do not have sufficient information or are not supported by the required documents. - (b) Applications may be reduced if the Offer is oversubscribed, in which case the number of Offered CPs covered by the applications shall be reduced pro rata.

-In the event an Application to Purchase is rejected or the amount of Commercial Papers applied for is scaled down for a particular applicant, the Lead Underwriter and Sole Bookrunner, Co-Lead Manager or relevant the Selling Agent shall notify the applicant concerned that his/her application has been rejected or that the amount of Commercial Papers applied for is scaled down.
+In the event an Application to Purchase is rejected or the amount of Commercial Papers applied for is scaled down for a particular applicant, the Lead Underwriter and the relevant the selling agent (if any) shall notify the applicant concerned that his/her application has been rejected or that the amount of Commercial Papers applied for is scaled down.